-Making an album isn’t cheap – but costs can greatly vary.
+Making music won’t always be cheap – but costs can greatly vary.
 Although there are various ways to create a quality release without totally breaking the bank, it’s important you set a realistic budget and timeline.

 Key things to consider to ensure your release looks and sounds the part include: